fgmnts/w3c-offline-html-validator/README.md

 - **Auto-Dismiss Pop-up Messages**:
   - The extension uses status bar messages instead of pop-up notifications to inform about validation results due to limitations in programmatically dismissing pop-ups.
+- **Focus Management**:
+  - The `autoOpenProblems` setting will take focus away from the editor when automatically opening the Problems pane.
+This is a VS Code limitation and cannot be avoided.
+- **Rosetta 2 Auto-Installation**:
+  - Rosetta 2 is not automatically installed when the extension runs from terminal/command line (which is how VS Code extensions execute processes).
+This differs from running GUI apps directly, where macOS prompts for Rosetta 2 installation.
+  - Users must manually install Rosetta 2 using the terminal command: `softwareupdate --install-rosetta --agree-to-license`
 - **Performance on Large Files**:
   - Validation may be slower for very large HTML files.